 The answer is that you cannot tell based on the training data.
-If you give this same example to 100 people, 60 - 70 of them come up with the ABBAAB prediction and 30 - 40 come up with the ABBABA prediction.
+If you give this same example to 100 people, 60-70 of them come up with the ABBAAB prediction and 30-40 come up with the ABBABA prediction.
 Why are they doing this?
-Presumably because the first group believes that the relevant distinction is between "bird" and Figure 1.4:
+Presumably because the first group believes that the relevant distinction is between "bird" and "non-bird" while the second group believes that the relevant distinction is between "fly" and "no-fly."